==================

 Chamomile is more than a nighttime relaxer.
 Its anti-inflammatory properties help calm the body’s responses, offering a mellow addition to your tea lineup.
 Reach for chamomile when you want to wind down, along with a little bonus of inflammation control.

-Turmeric-ginger tea is a classic that everyone should have in their recipe rolodex.
+Turmeric-ginger tea is a classic that everyone should have in their recipe Rolodex.
 Grate some fresh turmeric and ginger, toss them in a pot with water, and bring it to a boil.
 Let it simmer for about 10 minutes, then strain it into your favorite mug.
 Add a squirt of lemon or a drizzle of honey for some extra zing.

 Customization is the name of the game here.
-Feel free to sweeten things up naturally with honey, or add a few berries for an antioxidant punch.
+Feel free to sweeten things up naturally with honey or add a few berries for an antioxidant punch.
 Prefer a little spice?
 Toss in a pinch of cinnamon or cayenne to your brew for an added layer of warmth and health benefits.

 The Ritual of Tea: Mindfulness and Holistic Practices